 Property Management Services

-For property owners who need full management, we do it all, from A to Z. For those who prefer to be involved in the management of their own properties but need professional help with some aspects of management, we offer our Tenant Locator Service and/or our A La Carte Services.
+For property owners who need full management, we do it all, from A to Z. For those who prefer to be involved in the management of their own properties but need professional help with some aspects of management, we offer our Tenant Locator Service.

 Over 350 properties on the Monterey Peninsula and in Salinas are managed by Monterey Bay Property Management.
 Our company is dedicated to making property ownership worry-free and rewarding for owners, to making being a resident in the properties we manage a true pleasure, and to having fun working toward these goals.
 We enjoy the challenges this presents, and we are known throughout the industry for our enthusiasm!